 - Application: an application form may be submitted electronically at https://nbc.edu. - 2.
 Transcripts: applicants will submit an official transcript of studies undertaken at all colleges or universities attended.
-Students without postsecondary credits will submit their high school or GED transcripts.
+Students without postsecondary credits will submit their official high school or GED transcripts.
+The document will include the student's graduation date.
 Applicants who have not graduated from high school must successfully complete the General Educational Development (GED) exam before admission.
 Special consideration will be given to students currently enrolled in high school who have completed their sophomore year.
 They must provide a letter from their high school guidance counselor indicating their ability to take courses and a letter of permission from their parents.
+Nazarene Bible College offers early college enrollment for qualified high school students but is not a dual enrollment college.
+Therefore, NBC courses cannot be used to fulfill high school graduation requirements.
 Please contact the Office of Admissions for details. - 3.
 Tuition Deposit: when an applicant has been given accepted status, they will pay a \$50 tuition deposit. - 4.
 Additional Requirements for AdVantage Students: special requirements exist for students in the AdVantage program.
 This program specifically targets adults who desire to change careers or improve their current educational standing by completing a bachelor's degree.
 Significant work and/or volunteer experience and prior educational achievement are expected.
 In particular, the qualifying student will: - Be 25 years of age or older. - Have at least five years of work and/or volunteer experience.
-Special consideration is given to stay-at-home parents. - Have completed at least 60 hours of college credit through prior college work (2.0 GPA), CLEP or other recognized testing service, military training, and/or Prior Learning Assessment.
+Special consideration is given to stay-at-home parents.

+Have completed at least 60 hours of college credit through prior college work (2.0 GPA), CLEP or other recognized testing service, military training, and/or Prior Learning Assessment.
 Students may enter the program with 45 hours of credit but must complete the remaining 15 hours before a degree will be awarded.
 Students who enter with less than 60 hours must complete 28 hours of Bible and Theology credit.
 See "Transfer" and "Prior Learning Assessment Credit" for specific guidelines governing these credits.